 |Attributes||High visibility, easy ingress/egress, ability to use our “classic” image.|

 Of which a significant portion of it comes from leasehold improvements.
-However, the average Smashburger store is between 1,600 and 2,200 square feet and seats 40 to 70 customers, which means that In-n-Out stores are significantly larger and drive in more traffic than a Smashburger.
+However, the average Smashburger store is between 1,600 and 2,200 square feet and seats 40 to 70 customers.
+Meaning that In-n-Out stores are significantly larger and drive in more traffic than a Smashburger.

 Which means that In n Out stores are significantly larger and drive in more traffic than a Smashburger.
-Thus, it can be estimated that an In n Out franchise would cost significantly more than a Smashburger.
+Thus, we can estimate that an In n Out franchise would cost significantly more than a Smashburger.

 |Type of Expenditure||Amount||Method Of Payment||When Due||To Whom Payment Is To Be Made|

 |Furniture, Fixtures and Equipment||$43,400 – $176,900||As Arranged||As Invoiced||Suppliers|

 |Signane||$5,500 – $34,700||As Arranged||As Invoiced||Suppliers|

 |IT, POS System||$21,900 – $49,500||As Arranged||As Invoiced||Suppliers|

 |Three Month’s Rent||$15,500 – $75,600||As Arranged||As Invoiced||Landlord|